kbessemer/temperature_keeper/README.md

 The frontend runs off the same Flask server as the API, so you only need to start one program to launch the entire application.
 The frontend was built using Vuejs.

+This app was built to work in the measurement of fahrenheit, fever indications will be based off that.

 ## Install Dependencies

 *Change to api directory*<br>